Title: Guest Artist, Choreographic Consultant

 Company: Florida Atlantic University

 Location: Deerfield Beach, Florida, United States

 Juliet Forrest, CLMA, MFA, Guest Artist and Choreographic Consultant at Florida Atlantic University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in dance and higher education.

 To prepare for her illustrious career, Ms. Forrest pursued formal education at New York University, where she earned a Master of Fine Arts in 1977.
-She subsequently attended the University of Utah, becoming a Certified Laban Movement Analyst in integrated movement studies in 2006.
-Affiliated with the National Dance Education Organization and the Light of Romi, she has performed choreography and visuals for “Red Zone II” and “Metatron,” as well as choreography and Movement Theater for “Near Miss-A Calamity in Nine Acts.”
-Furthermore, she has done choreography for “Sunset at Noon” and choreography and visuals in progress for “Sophie’s Wind.”
+She subsequently attended the University of Utah, where she became a Certified Laban Movement Analyst in integrated movement studies in 2006.
+Affiliated with the National Dance Education Organization and the Light of Romi, she had performed choreography and visuals for “Red Zone II” and “Metatron,” as well as choreography and Movement Theater for “Near Miss-A Calamity in Nine Acts.”
+Furthermore, she had done choreography for “Sunset at Noon” and choreography and visuals in progress for “Sophie’s Wind.”

 As a testament to her professional success, Ms. Forrest received the James Billet Memorial Award for Teaching and Creative Research in 1987.
 In addition, she was a Maryland State Arts grantee from 1987 to 2001 and Baltimore City Arts grantee from 1988 to 2001.
 However, the highlights of her career were when her work was performed at the Lincoln Center, Kennedy Center and the Miller Theater of Houston.

 For more information, please visit: